 Kees van Dongen, in full Cornelis Theodorus Marie van Dongen (born Jan.
-26, 1877, Delfshaven, Neth.- died May 28, 1968, Monte Carlo, Monaco), Dutch-born French painter and printmaker who was one of the leading Fauvists and was particularly renowned for his stylized, sensuously rendered portraits of women.
+26, 1877, Delfshaven, The Netherlands - died May 28, 1968, Monte Carlo, Monaco), was a Dutch-born French painter and printmaker who was one of the leading Fauvists and was particularly renowned for his stylised and sensuously-rendered portraits of women.

 Van Dongen had artistic leanings early in his youth.
-He attended the Royal Academy of Fine Arts in Rotterdam, Neth., and he moved to Paris at age 20.
+He first attended the Royal Academy of Fine Arts in Rotterdam before moving to Paris at age 20.
 In the bohemian atmosphere of the Montmartre district, he worked as a house painter, an illustrator for satirical papers, and a café artist.

 ← Back to artists list